jbreizh/ImagePainting/README.md

 ![help4](https://user-images.githubusercontent.com/2498942/69257223-ffb38880-0bba-11ea-9134-2ce36ff309a4.png)

-This hardware is 100% working for me, but could be improve by adding a capacitor to filter the power and a level schifter to convert the 3.3v logic to a 5v for the led.
+This hardware is 100% working for me, but could be improve by adding a capacitor to filter the power and a level schifter to convert the 3.3v logic to 5v for the LED.
 The best option will be this shield [Hex Wemos D1 Mini Wi-Fi LED Controller](https://www.evilgeniuslabs.org/hex-wemos-d1-mini-wifi-led-controller) from Evil Genius.

 ### LED Strip connection